 The District voluntarily invests certain excess funds in external pooled investment funds which included money market funds.
 One of the pooled investment funds utilized by the District is the Michigan Investment Liquid Asset Fund (MILAF).
-MILAF is an external pooled investment fund of "qualified" investments for Michigan school districts.
-MILAF is not regulated nor is it registered with the SEC.
-MILAF reports as of June 30, 2016, the fair value of the District's investments is the same as the value of the pool shares.

-MILAF investments, as defined by the GASB, are recorded at amortized cost which approximates fair value.
+MILAF funds are considered external investment pools as defined by the GASB and as such are recorded at amortized cost which approximate fair value.
 The MILAF (MAX Class) fund requires notification of redemptions prior to 14 days to avoid penalties.
 These funds are not subject to the fair value disclosures.